TheJumpCloud/JumpCloud-Serverless/GCP/DirectoryInsights/README.md

 ## Edit CloudBuild.yaml

-In the root directory, edit cloudbuid.yaml file `substitutions` variable values with the necessary credentials
+In the root directory, edit cloudbuid.yaml file `substitutions` variable values `CHANGEVALUE` with the necessary credentials

 ## Deploying the Application